 From now on, you don’t decide which colors or what text works, you let the consumer do that for you.
 Think of A/B testing as a conversation with a consumer that reveals what they actually want from you.

 In order to change in such a philosophical manner, you are going to need to put your ego aside.
 We all have some ego; it’s a healthy thing.
 But we can’t allow ourselves to interrupt our path to success.
 Making changes without A/B testing impedes progress.

 So, from now on, you’ll establish analytics thresholds for changes and A/B test every change.

 Why Your Analytics Deceives You

 For some of you, the first part of this article doesn’t apply to you.
-You love data and analysis; it guides you in your decision making.
-You don’t arrogantly ignore statistics in lieu of intuition.
+You love data and analysis.
+It guides you in your decision making.
+You don’t ignore statistics in lieu of intuition.

 But still, your growth suffers nonetheless.